BigFatDog/percep-uni/README.md

-# percep-uni
+# percep-uni *Perceptual Uniformity*

-Perceptual Uniformity.
 Generate and refine perceptual uniform colors.
 This library can be used in browser as well as on node server.

 ## Samples